Security¶

 AUTH_EMAIL_FROM=DataFoundry <no-reply@example.com>

-Password mode adds /api/v1/auth/* endpoints for registration, login, email verification, password reset, logout, session listing, and password change.
+/api/v1/auth/* covers registration, login, email verification, password reset, logout, session listing, and password change.
 Unsafe requests require X-CSRF-Token from the df_csrf cookie.
 The session cookie is df_session.
+Cookie Path / Secure follow AUTH_PUBLIC_BASE_URL (HTTPS ⇒ Secure; pathname prefix becomes cookie path).
+AUTH_EMAIL_DELIVERY=test is rejected unless AUTH_PUBLIC_BASE_URL is loopback.

 Documentation release checks¶